 The last problem is to efficiently combine the input features inside each decoder stage.
-In MaskConnect, the input features are padded to the largest resolution and summed into one feature, which is then processed by a convolution block.
+In MaskConnect, the input features are padded to the largest spatial/channel dimensions and summed into one feature.
+The fused feature is then processed by a convolution block.
 To make the fusion more flexible, we propose to concatenate all the input features channel-wisely and then apply a convolution block to produce the output.
-However, all the features require to be up-sampled to the same spatial dimensions before concatenating, which occupies large memory space and costs many computation resources.
-To reduce memory usage and speed up computation, we show that (1) concatenating the features and then applying convolution is equal to applying convolution to each feature and then take a summation, and (2) the order of bilinear upsampling and point-wise convolution is changeable.\footnote{The proofs are shown in the supplementary material.} Thus, the architecture can be reformulated as Equation~\ref{eq:conv},
+However, all the features are required to be up-sampled to the same spatial dimensions before concatenating, which has heavy memory footprint and computation complexity.
+To reduce memory usage and speed up computation, we show that (1) concatenating the features and then applying convolution is equal to applying convolution to each feature and then take a summation, and (2) the order of bilinear upsampling and point-wise convolution is changeable.\footnote{The proofs are shown in the supplementary material.} Thus, the operations within a decoder stage can be formulated as Equation~\ref{eq:conv},

-where $f_\uparrow$ is bilinear upsampling, $conv_l^t$ represents a convolution block, and $w_l^t$ is the learnable weight for each connection.
+where $f_\uparrow$ is bilinear upsampling, $conv_l^t$ is a convolution block, and $w_l^t$ is a weight to indicate the importance of each connection.